turingschool/backend-curriculum-site/module1/projects/battleship/iteration_2.md

 # => "  1 2 3 4 \nA S S S . \nB . . . . \nC . . . . \nD . . . . \n"
 ```

-You can format strings on multiple lines using concatenation to make them more readable:
+You can format strings on multiple lines using concatenation to make them more readable.
+The two return values from above can be written as:

 ```ruby
 "  1 2 3 4 \n" +